 Fake News Strikes Again

 At the first available opportunity, I pulled over on the frozen highway (don't text and drive) and I feverishly checked the Drudge Report to satiate my need for more information, when I was confronted with this:

 I sat back in the drivers' seat in horror, imagining the reports I would no doubt be watching later on CNN and MSNBC, as Don Lemon and Rachel Maddow blame "literally" ALL white people for this horrible atrocity.

-More Googling, and digging around on the web, revealed that Nikolas Cruz (the Valentine's Day shooter) was allegedly a member of a White Nationalist group called "Republic of Florida," and that he had taken part in military training with these alleged supremacists.
+More digging around on the web, revealed that Nikolas Cruz (the Valentine's Day shooter) was allegedly a member of a White Nationalist group called "Republic of Florida," and that he had taken part in military training with these alleged supremacists.

 According to the Independent:

 "A representative of the Republic of Florida named Jacob Jered initially told multiple outlets that suspect Nikolas Cruz was a member, though later in the day Mr Jereb undercut his previous claim with a statement saying there had been a misunderstanding due to his group having multiple people with the same first name."